-The compensation package of Mr. LeBow was negotiated and approved by the independent members of the Board in February 1992.
-The compensation of Mr. LeBow is set forth in an employment agreement between Mr. LeBow and the Company and is restricted by the BGLS notes indenture.
+The compensation package of Mr. LeBow was negotiated and approved by the independent members of the board of directors of the Company in February 1992.
+The compensation of Mr. LeBow is set forth in an employment agreement between Mr. LeBow and the Company.
 See "Employment Agreements", above.
-In 1999, Mr. LeBow was granted stock options, subject to stockholder approval of the 1999 plan at the annual meeting.
-See "Approval of Brooke Group Ltd. 1999 Long-Term Incentive Plan -- 1999 Stock Option Grants Under the Plan".
+During 2003, Mr. LeBow received, in addition to the amounts provided for in his agreement, a special bonus of \$863,500, the proceeds of which were used by Mr. LeBow to repay to the Company its interest of \$863,500 under his split-dollar insurance agreements.